wefine/angular/jhipster-simple/README.md

-# angular
+# angular4x
-This application was generated using JHipster 4.1.1, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.1.1](https://jhipster.github.io/documentation-archive/v4.1.1).
+This application was generated using JHipster 4.2.0, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.2.0](https://jhipster.github.io/documentation-archive/v4.2.0).

 ## Development